OmarCodes2/OmarCodes2/README.md

 ### Hi there 👋
--👋 Hi, I’m Omar, second year Software Engineering student at McMaster University.
+-👋 Hi, I’m Omar, third year Software Engineering student at McMaster University.
 I am an upcoming Junior Software Developer at FirstHX.

 -👀 I’m interested in Web Dev and machine learning.
 -📫 How to reach me: